vsrinivas/fuchsia/docs/kernel_cmdline.md

 If this option is set, userboot will attempt to power off the machine when the process it launches exits.

+## startup.keep-log-visible=<bool>

+If this option is set, devmgr will not activate the first interactive console.
+It is useful for scenarios in which user input handling (and the ability to switch vcs) is not available.
+Defaults to false.

 # How to get pass the commandline to the kernel